mu373/traefik/README.md

     - Override the value for `CLOUDFLARE_DNS_API_TOKEN` in the `.env` file
 - Add `A` record for your node
     - e.g. `server001.example.com  A  100.0.0.1`
+    - You can even use Tailscale IP address here.
+The contents will only be available when you are connected to Tailscale.
     - Traefik dashboard will be available at this FQDN.
+- Add `CNAME` record(s) for your target service(s)
+    - e.g. `your-service-1.example.com  CNAME  server001.example.com`

 ## Docker containers
 Here is a sample `docker-compose.yml` configuration for the target container that you would like to connect through reverse proxy.
 In this example, 8080 port of the container will be available at your-service.example.com.